Siemens-Healthineers/K2s/addons/gpu-node/README.md

 - **Order-independent**: GPU workers can be added before or after enabling the gpu-node addon
 - **The addon must be enabled** for GPU workloads to run: `k2s addons enable gpu-node`
 - **Labels coordinate scheduling**: The NVIDIA device plugin DaemonSet targets nodes with `gpu=true`
+- **Worker-only clusters**: Use `k2s addons enable gpu-node --mode external-workers` when the Windows host has no NVIDIA card
 - **Disabling the addon** removes the device plugin but preserves GPU configuration on external workers

 ### Check GPU Worker Status